barcvk4ba/barcvk4ba.github.io/_pages/repeaters.md

 the Rochedale Scout Hall in 20 Rochedale Road, Rochedale, servicing the Greater Brisbane area.
 Currently under construction will be our 70cm DMR repeater built for Qld

+## DMR Repeater

+Our New Motorola repeater operates from Rochedale To set your radio to operate successfully on the following frequencies

+to :isten on RX 438.725 and to Transmit on TX 431.725

 ## 70cm